The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Right, okay.

-Yeah, and and you know, they they have all kinds of smart people, Republican parliamentarian types on Capitol Hill, and I can assure you that if it was as easy as that caller just said, it would have been done already.
+And I can assure you that if it was as easy as that caller just said, it would have been done already.

-Well, a um uh nevertheless, a lot of interest has been sparked in this, uh, and I appreciate uh you trying to that's good because we need to kick ass and stop this.
+Okay, well, nevertheless, a lot of interest has been sparked in this, and I appreciate you trying to...

-It's all about sending the Senate bill.
+It's all about Sunday the Senate bill.

-All right, God bless.
+All right, College.

 And stopping the bill is exactly what this is all about.

-Now, here's a post from Romesh Ponuru at the uh National Review's corner blog, and it's from yesterday, a whip count going around K Street has fewer than 30 undecided, with Pelosi needing two thirds of them, don't believe Democrats who say they're within five.
+Now, here's a post from Ramesh Panuru at the National Review's corner blog, and it's from yesterday, a whip count going around K-Street, has fewer than 30 undecided, with Pelosi needing two-thirds of them.

 Clyburn said this morning they've got the votes.

-House Democrat leaders quickly ran out and said, No, we don't have the votes.
+House Democrat leaders quickly ran out and said, no, we don't have the votes.

-Uh it it's it's not over just because they make predictions of how this is going to end up does not mean that that's how it's going to end up.
+Just because they make predictions of how this is going to end up does not mean that that's how it's going to end up.

-And let me run through again, I did this at the open of the program, because even I, ladies and gentlemen, got confused watching media this morning.
+And let me run through, again, I did this at the open of the program because even I, ladies and gentlemen, got confused watching media this morning.

-I thought I had this all figured out, and I'm watching and reading media, and I'm saying, wait, wait, something's wrong here.
+I thought I had this all figured out, and I'm watching and reading media, and I'm saying, wait, wait, wait, something's wrong here.

-They were saying it, and A, they were treating this reconciliation like it was more important than the Senate bill.
+And I got that impression because people, two things, they were saying it, and A, they were treating this reconciliation like it was more important than the Senate bill.

 I, my instincts were right.